 - a.
 The Cooperative will cooperate with political subdivisions in the construction, improvement or rehabilitation of public streets and highways.
 It is expected that the Cooperative will receive reasonable notice so that any required relocation work can be properly scheduled. - b.
-If the Cooperative's poles, anchors or other appurtenances are located within the confines of the public right-of-way, the Cooperative will make the necessary relocation at its own expense with the following exceptions:
+If the Cooperative's poles, anchors, or other appurtenances are located within the confines of the public right-of-way, the Cooperative will make the necessary relocation at its own expense with the following exceptions:

-- (1) The facilities were originally installed within the confines of the public right-of-way at the request of the political entity. - (2) Existing facilities being within the confines of a new public right-of-way obtained after the construction of the Cooperative's facilities. - (3) The facilities provide public services such as lighting, traffic signals, etc. - c.
-If the Cooperative's poles, anchors or other appurtenances are located on private property, the political subdivision must agree in advance to reimburse the Cooperative for any expenses involved in relocating its facilities. - d.
-When the Cooperative is requested to relocate and/or upgrade its facilities for reasons other than road improvements, any expense involved will be paid for by the firm person or persons requesting the relocation, unless one or more of the following conditions are met: - (1) The relocation/upgrade is made for the convenience of the Cooperative. - (2) The relocation/upgrade is associated with other regularly scheduled conversion or construction work at the same location and can be done at the same time. - e.
-Before actual work is performed under Section III, C,4, c and d above, the Cooperative will estimate the total cost of the work.
-An advance deposit, in addition to a Special Services Request Charge, in the amount of the estimate must be received from the firm person or persons requesting the work.
+- (1) The facilities were originally installed within the confines of the public right-of-way at the request of the political entity. - (2) Existing facilities being within the confines of a new public right-of-way obtained after the construction of the Cooperative's facilities. - (3) The facilities provide public services such as lighting, traffic signals, etc. - If the Cooperative's poles, anchors, or other appurtenances are located on private c. property, the political subdivision must agree in advance to reimburse the Cooperative for any expenses involved in relocating its facilities. - When the Cooperative is requested to relocate and/or upgrade its facilities for d. reasons other than road improvements, any expense involved will be paid for by the firm person or persons requesting the relocation, unless one or more of the following conditions are met: - The relocation/upgrade is made for the convenience of the Cooperative.
+(1) - The relocation/upgrade is associated with other regularly scheduled (2) conversion or construction work at the same location and can be done at the same time. - Before actual work is performed under Section III, C,4, c, and d above, the e.
+Cooperative will estimate the total cost of the work.
+An advance deposit, in addition to a Special Services Request Charge, in the amount of the estimate must be received from the firm person or persons requesting the work along with any required easements as outlined in section III, C, 1, b.
 Upon completion of the work, the Cooperative will determine the actual costs and the firm person or persons requesting the relocation/upgrade will be billed or credited for the difference between the advance deposit and the actual cost.